ethereum/devp2p/caps/eth.md

 cells for all blobs of each returned transaction at that index must be returned.

 A peer may respond with an empty list if none of the requested cells are available.

+The recommended soft limit for Cells responses is 2 MiB.

 ## Change Log